 It’s easier to unscrew it and then try to wiggle it out.
 With all the bolts, get the top out first and slide it towards the Ferrari and pull.
 There are two connectors on the back of the light.
 Get it out the bottom one a normal BMW connector, just press in on the tab and pull.
 And then the other one, you slide the huge thing the opposite way that it already is and it comes off.

 Reach in and unscrew the high beam bulb, turn it counterclockwise and pull it out of the car.

 Insert the bulb into the correct housing, turn it clockwise and it is done.
 Check out the little notches on the side of the bulb, there’s one squared off one, and then the other ones have a slanted edge the squared off one will go pretty much straight up.
-Maybe a little to one side, if you get in there with flashlights you’ll see line it up push it, in turn, it plug everything in seat that large connector inside the light, there’s plenty of room reinstall your bright bulb
+Maybe a little to one side, if you get in there with flashlights, you’ll see, line it up, push it in, turn it and plug everything in the seat that large connector inside the light, there’s plenty of room reinstall your bright bulb.

 They’re definitely brighter and both the stock bulbs, and the previous 5 watt halos so good upgrade definitely to do on the car.
 It is a little time consuming and difficult to pull everything out but if you’re patient and take your time you’ll get a great looking product.